Book of Common Prayer (1604): Alterations from previous prayer books

 The 1604 prayer book was only a subtle revision relative to other editions of the Book of Common Prayer.
 Within the offices and liturgies, some minor changes were made.
 The Prayer for the Royal Family was inserted at the end of the litany, extending the already-long Divine Service, as were six prayers of thanksgiving.
 The lessons from the Apocrypha were removed.
 A subtitle of "or Remission of sins" was added to the title of the Absolution; similarly, "Or laying on of hands" was added to the title of Confirmation.
-The requirement authorized at Hampton Court that baptisms be performed by lawful ministers was included.
+As authorized at Hampton Court, the requirement that baptisms be performed by lawful ministers was included.
 The new final section of the catechism was penned by John Overall, then the Dean of St Paul's.

 Legacy

 The 1604 prayer book is typically assessed as a "minor" revision of the 1559 prayer book, born primarily in reaction to Puritanism.
-This view is shared by Anglican liturgical historians G.J.
-Cuming and Brian Cummings.
+This view is shared by Anglican liturgical historians Geoffrey Cuming and Brian Cummings.
 The doctrinal tensions that spurred the 1604 prayer book's creation have been identified as themes in plays by William Shakespeare, particularly Macbeth.

 The 1604 prayer book would be the first edition of the Book of Common Prayer translated into Manx (1610), Spanish (1623), and Ancient Greek (1638).
 A French printing was published in London in 1616 for use on the Channel Islands.
 The first printing of the 1604 prayer book following the Puritan prohibition in 1645 was within Hamon L'Estrange's 1659 The alliance of divine offices, a comparative volume.

 With the Stuart Restoration, the prayer book was restored as the Church of England's liturgy.
 The new administration broadly supported simply reprinting the 1604 prayer book, but both Laudians and Presbyterians successfully lobbied for revision.
 A 1619 printing of the Jacobean prayer book would be annotated with amendments by John Cosin, creating what is known as the Durham Book.
 William Sancroft added these changes to a 1634 copy of the 1604 prayer book, creating what is known as the Fair Copy.
 The Convocation, encouraged by the 1661 Savoy Conference to adopt a revised prayer book, accepted these changes with a modified 1636 copy, known as the Convocation Book.
-The adopted version of what became the 1662 Book of Common Prayer notably deleted the "Black Rubric" that had prohibited kneeling at the consecration of the Eucharist, an action that has resulted in debate regarding its implications for Anglican belief in consubstantiation and transubstantiation.
+The adopted version of what became the 1662 Book of Common Prayer notably reintroduced the "Black Rubric".